A unifying framework for quantifying the nature of animal interactions: Methods

 represented pictorially in Fig. \ref{hypothetical_landscape}.
 The function $f_i^{t,\tau}({\bf x}|{\bf y},\theta_0)$ is the probability of agent $i$ moving to position ${\bf x}$ at time $t+\tau$, given that the agent was at position ${\bf y}$ at time $t$ and had arrived there on a bearing $\theta_0$.
 The term $\phi_i({\bf x}|{\bf y},\theta_0)$ represents the movement process of agent $i$, disregarding the effect of the environment or other agents.
 For example, this could contain the step length and turning angle distribution for a correlated random walk \citep{bovetbenhamou1988}.

 The function ${\mathcal W}_i({\bf x},{\bf y},{\mathcal E})$ is a weighting function containing information about the desirability of moving across the environment ${\mathcal E}$ from position ${\bf y}$ to ${\bf x}$.
 For example, if there is a partial barrier to movement between ${\bf y}$ and ${\bf x}$ then ${\mathcal W}_i({\bf x},{\bf y},{\mathcal E})$ may be lower than if the barrier were not there.
 On the other hand, if ${\bf x}$ were in a very desirable habitat for the agent compared to ${\bf y}$ then ${\mathcal W}_i({\bf x},{\bf y},{\mathcal E})$ would be higher than if the habitats were equal in quality.
-See \citet{fortinetal2005} for a good example of the variety of animal-environment interactions that can be modelled this way.
+See \citep{fortinetal2005} for a good example of the variety of animal-environment interactions that can be modelled this way.

 The collective aspects of motion, i.e. the agent-agent interactions, are represented by ${\mathcal C}_i({\bf x},{\bf y},{\mathcal P}_i^t)$.
 The term ${\mathcal P}_i^t$ represents both the population positions and any traces of their past positions left either in the environment or in the memory of agent $i$.
 For example, if the agents were schooling fish then perhaps the pertinent interactions would be direct \citep{ioannouetal2012}.
 However if the agents were ants then ${\mathcal P}_i^t$ might represent the pheromones left by other ants, to which ant $i$ responds by tending to move up the pheromone gradient \citep{deneubourgetal1989}.
 As a third example, if the agents were territorial bird flocks then ${\mathcal P}_i^t$ might include the memory that the birds in flock $i$ have of past territorial conflicts or vocalisations.
-Thus we model this as a one-step Markov process, possibly requiring high dimensions to encapsulate ${\mathcal P}_i^t$ appropriately.
+In most realistic cases, including the ones detailed here, this enables us to convert ostensibly non-Markovian processes, such as memory and correlations, into one-step Markov processes, possibly requiring high dimensions to encapsulate ${\mathcal P}_i^t$ appropriately.

 Since $f_i^{t,\tau}({\bf x}|{\bf y},\theta_0)$ is a probability, it must integrate or sum to 1, depending on whether continuous space or discrete space is being used, respectively.
 Therefore we use the $\propto$ sign in equation \ref{cssf_general}, noting that this becomes an equality if the right hand side is divided by the integral (continuous space) or sum (discrete space) over the possible target positions ${\bf x}$.